-At the beginning of last year, I started feeling anxious as I used social media more, mainly with Instagram (Facebook is no biggie.
+At the beginning of last year, I started feeling anxious as I used social media more, mainly with Instagram.
+Facebook is no biggie.
 My feed consists of yoga videos, pictures of my aunt’s intricately carved prize-winning gourds, and my favorite babies growing up in the world.
-I’m sitting this one out on principle).
-Then forced insomnia crept in.
-Sometimes I would stay up to 1-2 AM, like any other millennial, 3-4 AM like apparently most high schoolers, or 5-6 AM like a crazy person.
+I’m sitting this one out on principle.
+Then insomnia crept in.
+Sometimes I would stay up to 1-2 AM like any other millennial, 3-4 AM like apparently most high schoolers, or 5-6 AM like a crazy person.
 Just scrolling endlessly, down the Explore feed rabbit hole for, couldn’t tell ya, no good reason at all.
-I can tell you what makes me feel truly #blessed though; that by some miracle I don’t experience any social media-induced body dysmorphia because that is a real and terribly common thing.
+I can tell you what makes me feel truly #blessed though, that by some miracle I don’t experience any social media-induced body dysmorphia because that is a real and terribly common thing.
 Several people have told me this would be a major reason they’d also take a break from social media.